Buying a home

 3. Secure the area

 If you have pets or young children, scope the garden for possible escape routes.
 The last thing you need is to spend moving day wandering the neighbourhood calling “Here Scooby” in search of your lost pooch.
+Home security technologies can help with this, and it might be worth exploring some options for your new home.

 4. Check your street number